Less Invasive Stabilization System (LISS) for Distal Femur Fracture Repair

 Overall Outcomes After LISS Plate

 Outcomes using a minimally invasive percutaneous approach with a lateral locking plate for supracondylar and intracondylar fractures are similar or superior to standard open approaches without the morbidity associated with extensive dissection or the need for bone grafting.4,20 Use of the biologic plating concept has demonstrated early consolidation, lower infection and nonunion rates compared with the standard open technique.
-15 Further, LISS plating has been shown to be effective when used for treatment of periprosthetic proximal and distal femur fractures and high energy, mechanically unstable fractures.18,21 The LISS plate promotes early mobilization and maintenance of knee range of motion following distal femur fracture fixation.
+15 Further, LISS plating has been shown to be effective when used for the treatment of periprosthetic proximal and distal femur fractures and high energy, mechanically unstable fractures.18,21 The LISS plate promotes early mobilization and maintenance of knee range of motion following distal femur fracture fixation.

-A recent development in minimally invasive plating systems allows for polyaxial screw locking for greater variety of screw angles.
+A recent development in minimally invasive plating systems allows for polyaxial screw locking for a greater variety of screw angles.
 An early study of the Non-Contact Bridging-Distal Femur (NCB-DF) plate demonstrated better functional and radiographic outcomes compared with the LISS plate.
 Further research is necessary to see if the polyaxial locking plate will provide superior clinical outcomes compared with the monoaxial locking plate at long-term follow-up.

-The patient followed up in clinic one month after the operation.
+The patient followed up in the clinic one month after the operation.
 He was residing in rehab and remained in his knee immobilizer.
 He has been undergoing physical therapy.
 X-rays demonstrate interval callus formation across the fracture site and the hardware is intact without evidence of complication.